bitloops/blog/articles/the-efficiency-frontier-of-intelligence.md

 > **How should a system be designed so that each class of work is handled by the right tool?**

-This chapter translates the framework into concrete design principles.
+This section translates the framework into concrete design principles.

 ---